This page uses javascript to help render elements, if you have problems please enable javascript.

 Successful Collaborative Projects in Any Class

 Asking students to create collaborative projects can increase student engagement and learning, but can also create serious challenges for instructors and teams.
-This asynchronous workshop will help you design group projects that hold individual students accountable while building teams’ collaboration skills.
+This workshop will help you design group projects that hold individual students accountable while building teams’ collaboration skills.

 Workshop Flyer

-WAC Flyer Thumbnail Click to enlarge
+Click to enlarge

 Want Help Adapting to AI?